-Apple rumored to be switching from Google Maps to in-house mapping service in iOS 6Alex Wagner - Deputy Managing Editor, News Desk
+Apple rumored to be switching from Google Maps to in-house mapping service in iOS 6Alex Wagner - Editorial Director of News and Content

 Suggestions for changes that Apple could make in iOS 6 have been floating around since right after iOS 5's debut last year, but a new report has offered up details on one of the things that very well could be altering in the next major version of iOS.
 According to sources speaking to 9to5 Mac, Apple is planning to replace Google Maps with its own Maps application in iOS 6.
 The report claims that Apple has used its acquisitions of various mapping companies to craft its own maps app in-house that's described as "much cleaner, faster, and more reliable."
 The design of the app is said to be similar to the existing Google Maps app, including a replacement for Google Street View, but Apple's implementation will reportedly feature an all-new icon as well as a new 3D mode.